tombye/conference_notes/web_we_want_sept_2014/web_we_want.md

 Africans are using the web in very interesting ways because they are using it to solve their needs and those needs are very different to the rest of the world.

-She mentioned a quote by a famous author (?):
+She mentioned a quote by a famous author (wasn't sure who):

 "Everyone has accepted the Northern American or the European in themselves.
 Once people accept the part of them that is African we will get somewhere."